rust-lang/rust-wiki-backup/Doc-getting-started.md

 ## Editor support

 Syntax highlighting for vim is included in the Rust repository, under `src/etc/vim` and for emacs under `src/etc/emacs`.
-There is also [a BBEdit plugin](https://github.com/erikrose/rust-bbedit-plugin).

 ## The issue tracker